Why is BIMI an email revolution?

 You will be able to display your brand’s logo on every email you send.
+Make sure to create a logo and have it in place in your emails.
 It will provide you with safety and security from scammers and further degradation of your reputation that might affect your emails.
 It will be easier for users to trust the emails they receive and thereby your brand.

 Implementation of BIMI

 - Being compliant with DMARC (Domain-based Message Authentication, Reporting, and Conformance) shows the world that you are conscious of the reputation of your domain and your reputation as a sender.